HungAnhVu/C2abstraction/README.md

 Mouse Script:
-    - This python file is used to automatically control your mouse to create a listener on the GUI and create the "grunt" (used for collecting information)
+    - This python file is used to provide examples of how commands for automatically controlling your mouse to navigate a webpage work.
+    - This is important for navigating the GUI of Covenant